zwx14700/pravega/documentation/src/docs/reader-group-design.md

 -->
 # Reader Groups Design

-_To be updated to reflect recent implementation details (05/07/2017)_

 ## Motivation
-A set of Readers can be grouped together in order that the set of Events in a Stream can be read in parallel.
-The grouping of Readers is called a Readers Group.
+Often an application needs multiple processes to handle all of the events from a stream.
+A reader group provides a way to do this.
+A reader group is a group of readers that collectivly receive all of the events in a stream with each reader in the group receiving only a portion of them.
 Pravega guarantees that each Event in the Stream is read by exactly one Reader in the Readers Group.

+##Implementation
 Each Reader in a ReaderGroup is assigned zero or more Segments.
 The Reader assigned to a Segment is the only Reader within the ReaderGroup that reads Events from that Segment.
 This is the fundamental mechanism by which Pravega makes ordering guarantees of Event delivery to a Reader – a Reader will receive Events in the order they were published into a Segment.
 There are several challenges associated with this mechanism: